husseinaluie/FlowSieve/METHODS.md

 The OpenMPI-based limit is:
 * Number of OpenMPI Processes <= Ntime * Ndepth

+The OpenMP-based limit is then:
+* Threads per OpenMPI Process <= Number of processors on physical chip

 If we then assign one OpenMPI processor to each physical compute node, this gives the over-all upper-bound on the number of processors that can be used as
 **(# Processors per Node) * Ntime * Ndepth**, assuming that the number of processors per node is constant.

 #### Example

 Suppose you have a dataset with daily resolution, spanning ten years, but only at the surface.

 Then Ntime = 365 * 10 = 3650 (ignoring leap years) and Ndepth = 1.

 Further suppose that your computing environment has 24 processors per node.

 You could then theoretically use up to 87,600 ( = 3650 * 1 * 24) processors.

 Moreover, this is theoretically without encurring onerous communication costs, since the OpenMPI forks only need to communicate / synchronize during I/O, which only happens once per filter scale and once at the very beginning of the routine.

 ### OpenMPI